jacksone4296/jacksone4296.github.io/_posts/2018-11-15-jackson-earle-learning-blog.md

 so then in the interactions area it would show the number 4 because that is the amount of layers the fucntion birthday-cake has.

-A question that was asked this week is what data int
+A question that was asked this week is what do data abstractions have to do with data tables.
+Something I thought is the names of collumns of data, not the stuff inside it just the name.
+We would only know the name and everything else would be hidden.